Jaffe Road, Wan Chai, Hong Kong +852 2169 0388

 4

-We follow up with Hong Kong Immigration until approval of the case.
-After approval we deliver the visa to you.
+We follow up and reply to inquiries coming from Hong Kong Immigration until the approval of the case.
+After approval, we deliver the visa to you.

 PopupContactUs2